 But ultimately, light wood flooring is a versatile choice as it works well with both light and dark colors.

-1. Charcoal Gray: This dark color is an excellent tone for contemporary homes as the dark neutral is easy on the eyes while adding contrast to your interior.
+1. Charcoal Gray: This deep-shaded color is an excellent tone for contemporary homes as the dark neutral is easy on the eyes while adding contrast to your interior.

-There is a lot of charcoal gray furniture available in the market, so you can add variations of dark furniture while staying cohesive with the theme.
+There is a lot of charcoal gray furniture available in the market, so you can add variations of dark shades while staying cohesive with the theme.

 An almost white hardwood floor will work well with your charcoal gray furniture, and it is recommended to have an equally light-colored wall to go with this combination.